remix-run/remix-website/data/posts/server-components.md

 ## Our Biggest Concern

+So far what we've discussed are tradeoffs in a silly demo toy app.
+While instructive, it's still a bit speculative on how the tradeoffs will pan out in the real world.

 Server components complicate your code in order to use them.
 This is our biggest concern.

-So far what we've discussed are tradeoffs in a silly demo toy app.
-While instructive, it's still a bit speculative on how the tradeoffs will pan out in the real world.

-There's one thing, however, that really concerns us.
-This is some code from the [server components demo that uses prisma][prisma-demo]:
+Here is some code from the [server components demo that uses prisma][prisma-demo]:

 ```js lines=[1,5,13]
 import { prisma } from "./db.server";